Travel Ban to Go into Full Effect while Litigation Proceeds

-“Extreme Vetting” for U.S. Visas at Embassies and Consulates
+“Extreme Vetting” for U.S. Visas

 Embassies and consulates can now request much more information from visa applicants.
 We are interested in learning how this might affect all UMN campuses.
 If you are willing to share, use this form to report your visa application experience.

 Immigrants, international students and scholars, and U.S. citizens can share their experience with Customs and Border Protection (CBP) when entering the United States.
 Experiences with Customs and Border Protection is a voluntary form to help us understand how students and staff might be affected by CBP inspections, including searches of mobile devices.

 ISSS, Student Legal Services and the James H. Binger Center for New Americans joined us September 25 for a policy briefing on immigration.
 Watch a recording of that briefing here.